-There are five main levels of breakdown cover.
-They can be bought separately but are typically bundled together.
+There are five levels of breakdown cover, which can be bought separately but are typically bundled together.
 What’s right for you will depend on your individual circumstances and needs.

-Roadside recovery.
-This cover is the same as roadside assistance, but you get to pick the destination you’re taken to, anywhere in the UK.
+Nationwide recovery Offers the same as roadside assistance, but you get to pick the destination you’re taken to (anywhere in the UK).

-Onward travel.
-This includes a means of continuing your journey.
-For example, some policies provide a replacement car while yours is at the garage, some offer reimbursement of public transport costs, and some even cover a night’s accommodation and medical assistance.
+Onward travel Includes a means of continuing your journey.
+Some policies provide a replacement car while yours is at the garage, some offer reimbursement of public transport costs, while others even cover a night’s accommodation and medical assistance.

-At home.
-This type of policy covers you if your car breaks down at your property or within a quarter mile radius of your house.
+Home start Covers you if your vehicle breaks down at home or within a quarter mile radius of your house.

 EU cover Typically, includes all of the above levels of cover, but also applies when you’re in Europe.
 You can choose between: